Tableau paid for itself on paper.

 Data source consolidation and certification

-We audit every Published Data Source on your Tableau Server or Cloud site, identify duplicates and conflicting field definitions, and consolidate them into a governed layer.
-Sources are marked Certified so end users know which connection to trust.
-Extract schedules are rationalized to reduce load and eliminate silent failures that leave dashboards showing stale data.
+We audit every Published Data Source on your site, find duplicates and conflicting field definitions, and consolidate them into a governed layer marked Certified so users know which connection to trust.
+Extract schedules are rationalized to kill silent failures.

 Calculated field and LOD logic cleanup

-Level of Detail expressions, table calculations, and blended data logic are the most common source of wrong numbers in Tableau.
-We audit every calculated field in your high-traffic workbooks, document the intended business logic, rewrite ambiguous or broken calculations, and move reusable logic into the data source layer so it is consistent across every workbook that connects to it.
+Level of Detail expressions, table calculations, and blended logic are the most common source of wrong numbers in Tableau.
+We audit every calculated field in your high-traffic workbooks, rewrite the broken ones, and move reusable logic into the data source so it stays consistent.

 Row-level security and permission architecture

-We implement Tableau's entitlement table pattern for row-level security, connecting user identity to data filters so each role sees exactly the slice of data it should.
-We also structure site permissions - Creator, Explorer, Viewer roles, project-level permissions, and content ownership - so your Tableau admin is not manually managing access for every new hire.
+We implement Tableau's entitlement table pattern for row-level security, connecting user identity to data filters so each role sees only its slice.
+We also structure Creator, Explorer, and Viewer roles and project permissions so access is governed, not granted by hand.

 Tableau Prep pipeline build and maintenance

-We build Tableau Prep flows that clean, reshape, and union your source data before it reaches the workbook layer, removing transformation logic that has no business living inside a viz.
-Flows are scheduled through Tableau Server or Cloud, documented, and handed off with runbooks so your team can maintain them without calling us for every schema change.
+We build Tableau Prep flows that clean, reshape, and union your source data before it reaches the workbook layer, pulling transformation logic out of the viz.
+Flows are scheduled, documented, and handed off with runbooks your team can maintain through schema changes.

 Executive and operational dashboard design

-We design dashboards against real operator use cases - pipeline review, margin by product line, headcount versus budget - using Tableau's container layout system, parameter actions, and set actions to build views that are fast to load and require no training to navigate.
-We avoid the common mistake of building a dashboard that impresses in a demo but nobody opens on a Tuesday morning.
+We design dashboards against real operator use cases - pipeline review, margin by product line, headcount versus budget - using Tableau's container layouts, parameter actions, and set actions to build views that load fast and need no training.
+Not one that demos well but nobody opens Tuesday.

 Embedded analytics and API integration

-For firms that need Tableau views inside a customer portal, internal app, or CRM, we implement Tableau Embedded Analytics using the Embedding API v3, configure connected apps for trusted authentication, and handle the server-side token logic.
-We also use the Tableau REST API and Metadata API to automate content migration, lineage documentation, and usage reporting.
+To put Tableau views inside a customer portal or app, we implement Embedded Analytics using the Embedding API v3, configure connected apps for trusted authentication, and handle server-side token logic.
+We also use the REST and Metadata APIs to automate migration.

 How a Tableau engagement runs